Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 Getting Your Bearings

 Whenever we visit a new city, no matter how much we have read up and researched the area, I always like to find a high point to get a good overall view.
-Then I can get an idea of the general geography and location of the main points of interest.
+From there I can get an idea of the general geography and location of the main points of interest.
 Whether it's the Eiffel Tower in Paris or the London Eye, most cities have their own high points.
-So it was in Prague.
+Likewise in Prague.
 Seeing the city laid out before you, the tourist maps start to make sense.

 Our Top 4 High Points